 Get your thighs powered up with these creative lunges.
 Stand with your feet hip-width apart and your arms extended in front of your body.
 Lunge backward with your right foot, placing it behind and in line with your left foot.
 Bend both knees to a 90-degree angle, stand back up and return your right leg to your starting position.
 Repeat on the left side to complete one full rep.

 Before you hit the slopes, it’s a great idea to come in for your annual physical or discover other useful workout tips.
-Visit mercy.com today to make an appointment with your primary care doctor or a specialist who can help you learn more about wintertime fitness.
+Schedule an appointment with a primary care doctor or a specialist who can help you learn more about wintertime fitness.